Hanaregoma stable (1981-2013)

-Hanaregoma stable (放駒部屋, Hanaregoma beya) was a stable of sumo wrestlers, one of the Nishonoseki ichimon or group of stables.
-As of September 2010 it had eight active wrestlers.
+Hanaregoma stable (放駒部屋, Hanaregoma beya) (1981–2013) was a sumo stable of the Nishonoseki group.

+was a stable of sumo wrestlers founded in 1981 and closed in 2013.
+It was one of the Nishonoseki or group of stables.
+In September 2010 it had eight active wrestlers.

-The stable was established in 1981 by former ōzeki Kaiketsu Masateru, as a breakaway from Hanakago stable.
-Among the wrestlers who went with him was Ōnokuni, who reached the top makuuchi division in 1983.
-In 1985 its parent stable folded and it took in the remaining Hanakago wrestlers, including future makuuchi Hananoumi and Hananokuni. Ōnokuni became the 62nd yokozuna in 1987.
-The stable had less success in later years, and did not have a sekitori ranked wrestler after the retirement of Shunketsu in 2008.
+The stable was established in 1981 by former Kaiketsu Masateru, as a breakaway from Hanakago stable.
+Among the wrestlers who went with him was Ōnokuni, who reached the top division in 1983.
+In 1985 its parent stable folded and it took in the remaining Hanakago wrestlers, including future Hananoumi and Hananokuni. Ōnokuni became the 62nd in 1987.
+The stable had less success in later years, and did not have a ranked wrestler after the retirement of Shunketsu in 2008.

 In August 2010, Hanaregoma became the head of the Japan Sumo Association, a position he held until 2012.

 On 7 February 2013, due to Hanaregoma's imminent mandatory retirement, the stable was absorbed into Ōnokuni's Shibatayama stable, which had branched off from its parent in 1999.